joshcai/shengji/README.md

 shengji
 ---
-Shengji (also known as 80 Points, and many other names) is a Chinese card game, usually played with 2 decks and 4 players.
+Shengji (also known as 80 Points and many other names) is a Chinese card game, usually played with 2 decks and 4 players.
 You can find the [rules on how to play here](http://www.pagat.com/kt5/tractor.html).

 There's still lots of pieces missing to this, including: